 Old Control Regime New Control Regime conflict of interest or negative public perception.
-(V)) Final Leave period 1.
+(V) Final Leave period 1.
 The taking up of outside work during the final leave period is subject to the rules governing sanitisation.
 1-2.
 Same as Section (V) items 1 to 2 under the Old Control Regime.
 2. Directorate civil servants are not permitted to take up any full-time paid work or any work of a commercial nature (including self-employment) during the final leave period, unless there are special considerations.
 Directorate civil servants on final leave may, upon approval, take up part-time or notionally paid work with specified non-commercial organisations, subject to there being no problem of dual identity.
-(V. I) Control period (counting from fo during which prior permission is req 1.
-Directorate civil servants retired on pensionable or new permanent terms - 1-3.
+(VI) Control period (counting from for during which prior permission is required. ormal departure from the Government quired for taking up outside work) Directorate civil servants retired on pensionable or new permanent terms - 1-3.
 Same as Section (VI) items 1 to 3 under the Old Control Regime.
 D8 or equivalent - 3 years; Others - 2 years.
 2. Directorate civil servants who left the service on grounds other than retirement after six or more years of continuous service - D8 or equivalent - 3 years; Others - 2 years.